thephez/docs-core/docs/guide/wallets-wallet-files.md

 ![Cross-Generational Key Compromise](https://dash-docs.github.io/img/dev/en-hd-cross-generational-key-compromise.svg)

-Perhaps worse, the attacker can reverse the normal <<glossary:child private key>> derivation formula and subtract a <<glossary:parent chain code>> from a child private key to recover the <<glossary:parent private key>>, as shown in the child and parent generations of the illustration above.
-This means an attacker who acquires an <<glossary:extended public key>> and any private key descended from it can recover that public key's private key and all keys descended from it.
+Perhaps worse, the attacker can reverse the normal [child private key](../resources/glossary.md#child-private-key) derivation formula and subtract a [parent chain code](../resources/glossary.md#parent-chain-code) from a child private key to recover the [parent private key](../resources/glossary.md#parent-private-key), as shown in the child and parent generations of the illustration above.
+This means an attacker who acquires an [extended public key](../resources/glossary.md#extended-public-key) and any private key descended from it can recover that public key's private key and all keys descended from it.

-For this reason, the <<glossary:chain code>> part of an extended public key should be better secured than standard public keys and users should be advised against exporting even non-extended private keys to possibly-untrustworthy environments.
+For this reason, the [chain code](../resources/glossary.md#chain-code) part of an extended public key should be better secured than standard public keys and users should be advised against exporting even non-extended private keys to possibly-untrustworthy environments.

 This can be fixed, with some tradeoffs, by replacing the the normal key derivation formula with a hardened key derivation formula.